abeardsley-vertex/docker-kube-test-1/README.md

 - Live the MVC project above, if you get a database connection error in the browser, wait a few seconds and then reload the page, the database was probably not fully running.

 # Other notes:
 - If you want to make sure the database is running in Docker, open up Docker desktop and you should see it is running in a container on port 1499.
+If it is not running you can start it from the command line project directory with `docker compose up sqldb -d`.

 # FAQ
 ## Why is SQL Server running on port 1499 instead of 1433 like a *normal* SQL Server?